giacomo/ngx-calendar-widget/projects/ngx-calendar-widget/README.md

 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
-// Import the module and the Locale type definition import { NgxCalenderWidgetModule, provideNgxCalenderTranslations } from '@localia/ngx-calender-widget';
+// Import the module and the Locale type definition import { NgxCalendarWidgetModule, provideNgxCalendarTranslations } from '@localia/ngx-calendar-widget';

 import { AppComponent } from './app.component';